 Below, you will find replacement fork seals for KTM, Yamaha and Beta.
 Find exact version for your dirt bike here.

 This section contains affiliate links.
 If you use these links to buy something we may earn a commission at no additional cost to you.
 As an Amazon Affiliate we earn from qualifying purchases.

 Cleaning fork seals in most motorcycles and dirt bikes is simple.
-We need to access the fork legs, slide out the dust seals and use a fork seal cleaning tool to remove any dirt inside the seals.
+First, we need to access the fork legs.
+Next, slide out the dust seals and use a fork seal cleaning tool to remove any dirt inside the seals.

-In our opinion, the most easiest tool for cleaning the front fork seals is the Fork Seal Doctor.
-It cleans the dirt from the fork seals in just few minutes so that you don’t need to worry about leaks anymore.
+In our opinion, the most easiest tool for cleaning the front fork seals is the Fork Seal Doctor by Risk Racing.
+It cleans the dirt from the fork seals in just few minutes.
 It is easy to use both in the garage and trail side.
 You can find these type of tools to common 48mm fork size and for smaller 42mm forks.

 Step 1: Remove the Fork Guards to Access Leaking Fork Seals

 Cleaning fork seals begins by removing the fork guards and then properly cleaning the fork dust seals and fork legs.
 If you are trail side, using a water bottle and paper towel usually works well.

 Removing the fork guards is not necessary but it gives you a better access for cleaning the dust seal area.
 It also makes is easier to use the seal doctor.